 Simon Property Group, Inc. owns, develops and manages retail real estate properties, primarily regional malls, Premium Outlet® centers, The Mills® and community/lifestyle shopping centers.
-We have elected to be treated as a REIT for United States federal income tax purposes.
+We have elected to be treated as a real estate investment trust, or REIT, for United States federal income tax purposes.
 We own our properties and conduct our business activities through our majority-owned subsidiary, Simon Property Group, L.P., or the Operating Partnership.